mvolkmann/MyUnixEnv/notes/Go04-StandardLibrary.md

 - `rune`\
   This is an alias for `int32`.
-  It is used for unicode characters that range in size from 1 to 4 bytes.
+  It is used for unicode characters that range in size from 1 to 4 bytes (a.k.a.
+Unicode code point).
   Literal values of this type are surrounded by single quotes.
 - `string`\
   This is a sequence of 8-bit bytes, not Unicode characters.